liudarren3/dia_html_tutorials/README.md

 The `custom{ ... }` line tells the computer that we want to officially create our own custom format called `custom`. **You can name this whatever you want**.
 For instance, if I wanted to call this new format `SassyF` I would replace `custom` with `SassyF`.

 Within custom, there are several different **variables** you can define.
 Remember them?
 Ask a facilitator to review it with you if you don't remember.
 The `:` is the same thing as an equal sign; The thing left to the `:` is the variable name and the thing to the right of the `:` is the value of the variable.
+The variables in custom will help us **define how we want our custom format to look like**

 Setting the `font-family` variable will specify what sort of font you want.
 It should be equal to the name of the font we imported.
 We want this to be Sassy Frass!
 We now have a new custom format called `custom` that will use the Sassy Frass font